SequentMicrosystems/Sequent-4rel4in-Library/README.md

 ## Function prototypes

 	/*!
-	 * @brief Class constructor.
+ 	 * @brief Class constructor
 	 * @param stack - The stack level of the card, choosed with the jumpers */
 	SM_4REL4IN(uint8_t stack = 0);